elkebir-group/CNRein/README.md

 ## Input requirements

 The default input format is a single BAM file with different read groups for different cells.
+The GitHub is in the process of being updated to allow cells to be alternatively indicated by cell barcode and this will be available within a week.
 Future updates will also allow individual BAM files for each cell.
 The default reference files are publically available at https://zenodo.org/records/10076403.
 The final output in the form of an easily interpretable CSV file is produced in the folder "finalPrediction" within the user provided "-output" folder.